Skip to content

 3. Discount Bond: A bond that is sold below its par value (i.e., pay $85 for a $100 bond)

 When bonds are originally issued, they are sold as par, premium, or discount bonds.
-A bond’s par value is the same as its face value, which is the amount the bond issuer will pay to investors when the bond reaches maturity.
+A bond’s par value is the same as its face value, which is the amount the bond issuer will pay to investors when the bond premium reaches maturity.
+Research fundamental elements of bond-level basics to better understand their usage.

 The chart below shows a bond issuance with five maturities that are sold as either par bonds (2026), discount bonds (2027, 2028), or premium bonds (2029, 2030):